MPCMEvolution/MPCMArchive/abstracts/04-graphical-methods-visualizing-comparative-data-phylogenies.md

----
-title: "<strong>Chapter 4:</strong> Graphical Methods for Visualizing Comparative Data on Phylogenies"
+# <strong>Chapter 4:</strong> Graphical Methods for Visualizing Comparative Data on Phylogenies
-date: "2014-06-12"
----

 by **Liam J. Revell**